trunk-io/docs/check/configuration/supported/brakeman.md

 ---
-description: Brakeman- A security scanner for Ruby on Rails applications
+description: Brakeman is a static analysis tool designed for Ruby on Rails applications.
+It statically analyzes Rails application code to find security issues.
 ---

-# Brakeman

-Brakeman is a linter for Ruby.
+**Brakeman** is a linter for Ruby.

 You can enable the Brakeman plugin with